vduseev/vduseev.github.io/_posts/2017-10-20-preserve-window-layout-plugin-for-intellij.markdown

 ToolWindowManagerImpl mgr = (ToolWindowManagerImpl) ToolWindowManager.getInstance(e.getProject());
 {% endhighlight %}

-Possessing the manager we can now ask it for a current layout.
+Having the manager, we can now ask it for a current layout.
 An instance of `DesktopLayout` will be returned.
-Then we will ask `DesktopLayout` to return `org.jdom.Element` representation of itself.
+Then we cas use `DesktopLayout` to return `org.jdom.Element` representation of itself.
 {% highlight java %}
 DesktopLayout dl = mgr.getLayout();
 Element layout = dl.writeExternal("layout");
 {% endhighlight %}

+Next step is to save this XML/DOM Element somewhere.

 ## File Saver dialog & Saving/writing a file
-**Save File dialog:**
+**File Saving dialog:**
 Somehow, file saving dialog in IntelliJ is invoked in a different way, comparing to File Chooser.
 It is also not mentioned yet in documentation.
-However, you can find a `FileSaverDescriptor` class that when passed to `FileChooserFactory` as a parameter will produce a correct dialog.
+However, you can come across a `FileSaverDescriptor` class, which when instantiated and passed to
+`FileChooserFactory` as a parameter will produce a correct dialog window.

-**Writing File in IntelliJ:**
+**Writing to a File in IntelliJ:**
-Actual data writing is simple but not obvious.
-It is required to execute disk write operations outside of the main thread.
-To address this IntelliJ provides a very convenient `WriteCommandAction` tool.
+Actual data writing is simple, but not obvious.
+It is required to execute "write" operations outside of the main thread.
+To address this, IntelliJ provides a very convenient `WriteCommandAction` abstraction.

-Besides that, best approach to write a file to disk is thrugh the `VirtualFile` abstraction layer.
+Besides that, best approach to write a file to a disk is through the `VirtualFile` abstraction layer.

+Let's take a look at a composed example of logic required to save an XML to a file in IntelliJ.

 {% highlight java %}
 // Use XML to covert Element to String